eashwerlatchumana-code/Book-Rag-App-/README.md

  Uses langchain, OpenAi llm, and Pinecone Vector DB.
 Also pip install all the requirements found in requirements.txt.
 Thanks, let me know how this code functionality works, happy to fix it!
 - Eashwer V. L

+Also Note this is only backend base functionality, there is no frontend